Braxai/Course-Notes/ECS 170 Intro to AI/Module A.md

 * Consistent heuristic guaranteed to be admissible
 * A* double edged sword : for most problems the size of open-fringe will be exponential to path cost
  * shortest path problem is intractable

+g(n) - The *actual* cost of going from the start state to state n h(n) - The under-estimate of the cost of going from state n to the goal state.

+h*(n) - The *actual* cost of going from state n to the goal state, hence h(n) <= h*(n) c(n,n') - The actual cost of going from state n to n', note this is the incremental cost f(n) = g(n) + h(n) - the cost of going from the start state to state n and then the under-estimate of going from n to the goal state f*/C* the optimum cost of going from the start state to the goal state.